i22agpoa/Wordle_API/README.md

 ----------

 Api used for my WordleES project, only spanish words!
-Every day it returns a new word
+Every day it returns a new word.

 Demo
 ----------